Eirik-star/kondo/README.md

 - 💾 You want to back up your code but don't want to include GBs of dependencies
 - 🧑‍🎨 You try out lots of projects but hate how much space they occupy
+- ⚡️ You like keeping your disks lean and zippy

 <br />